Merchant Surcharge Q and A.

-No. The ability to surcharge only applies to credit card purchases, and only under certain conditions.
-U.S. merchants cannot surcharge debit card or prepaid card purchases.
+No, the ability to surcharge is only to credit card purchases, and only under certain conditions.
+U.S. merchants cannot surcharge debit card purchases, ACH/e-checks or prepaid card purchases.

-6. Can I assess a surcharge on debit card transactions where the debit cardholder chooses “credit” on the point of sale terminal?
+Can I assess a surcharge on debit card transactions where the debit card holder chooses “credit” on the point of sale terminal?

 Yes.
-U.S. merchants may assess a surcharge on credit card purchases that does not exceed the merchant discount rate for the applicable credit card surcharged*.
-More information can be found at www.visa.com/merchantsurcharging.
+U.S. merchants may assess a surcharge on credit card purchases that do not exceed the merchant discount rate for the applicable credit card surcharged*.

 Yes.
 U.S. merchants that surcharge must disclose the surcharge dollar amount on every receipt.